UlordChain/go-ipfs/docs/experimental-features.md

 ---

-## ipfs urlstore
+## udfs urlstore
-Allows ipfs to retrieve blocks contents via a url instead of storing it in the datastore
+Allows udfs to retrieve blocks contents via a url instead of storing it in the datastore

 ### State
 experimental.